rahuldaware/ab-testing/README.md

 In order to reduce the attrition rate in early of course, that is those students who left the course early because they are unknowledgeable about pre requisite leanings.
 We need a course or a Project, such that the users able to get an idea what prerequisite knowledge they should know & and what the course is all about.
 The system also need an auto grader so coaches would spend more time to help those users who passed this project and continued in the Course in Paid service.

-The hypothesis is that Udacity will be able to know the seriously interested students and coaches will able to devote more time on those users who are actually interested to pass the course.
+The hypothesis is that Udacity will be able reduce the number of frustrated students that leave courses mid-way thereby getting a negative feeling about Udacity and also wasting coaches' time.
 The unit of diversion would be user ids when they register for introductory course.

 Invariant Metrics: Number of users enroll in introductory free course.